Human Factors Psychology Degree and Career Guide

 George Mason University

 George Mason University’s College of Humanities and Social Sciences offers a Master of Arts (MA) degree and a Doctor of Philosophy (PhD) in Psychology with a Concentration in Human Factors and Applied Cognition, both of which are approved by the Human Factors and Ergonomics Society.
-The MA program is focused on equipping students to solve real-world problems with the research skills and analytical and empirical methodologies they obtain during their time there.
+The MA program focuses on equipping students to solve real-world problems with research skills and analytical and empirical methodologies.
 Past graduates of the MA program have typically secured jobs within two months of graduation, many of them from internships that led to job offers.
 A total of 30 to 32 credits are required for the master’s degree.
-The doctoral degree requires 72 to 76 graduate credits of coursework and 12 credits of dissertation research if no prior master’s degree has been earned.
-Applications must include an official transcript (preferably with a GPA above 3.0), a goals statement, three letters of reference, and GRE scores (preferably in the 50th percentile).
+The doctoral degree requires 72 graduate credits of coursework and at least 12 credits of dissertation research if no prior master’s degree has been earned.
+Applications must include an official transcript (preferably with a GPA above 3.0), a goals statement, and three letters of recommendation.
+GRE scores are optional.
 At least 15 credits in psychology, including a general/introductory course, a statistics course, and a laboratory course, must have been earned before admission into the MA program.

 Tufts University

 Tufts University offers a Master of Science (MS) in Human Factors Engineering.
-Applicants should have a BS in Engineering or a science field, or at least relevant coursework and research experience.
-The program is offered as a thesis or non-thesis option and both options are 30 credits.
+Applicants should have a BS in engineering, natural science, or psychology, or at least relevant coursework and research experience.
+The 30-credit program is offered as a thesis or non-thesis option.
 It offers training and research opportunities for human-centered aspects of engineering activities, such as medical devices, product design, ergonomics, and workplace safety.
 For students in the thesis option, focused coursework relevant to each student’s thesis work, a non-credit seminar series, and a thesis are also required for degree completion.
 Students in the non-thesis option will take two or three additional classes in lieu of a thesis.
-Courses include Human-Machines Systems Design, Analytical Methods in Human Factors Engineering, Advanced Probability and Statistics, and Human Factors in Product Design.
+Courses include Human Machines Systems Design, Analytical Methods in Human Factors, and Advanced Research Methods.
 The entire program can be completed in two years as a full-time student.
 Teaching assistantships and research assistantships are offered to full-time MS students, but positions are competitive.
-Prospective students should submit GRE scores along with their application.

 Traditional Doctoral Programs